 “You need a ticket, and it is closed now”

 I showed him my two day ticket from yesterday.

 He sighed, clearly frustrated by my preparation.
 But I was steadfast, as I really had no where else to be.

 “Well…It is still a bit early, but I will let you go.”

 And with that he wandered away smiled at me, and with a snap, the gate opened, and off I went.
 I was to be the first tourist into Petra this morning.

-I moved with alacrity as I made my way through the gate and onto the path towards the Siq.
-The only light from my headlamp drew colorful figures on the well beaten path as my feet bounced along towards the valley below.
+I moved with alacrity as I made my way through the gate and onto the path towards the Siq, the impressive 1km long slot canyon that is the entrance of the city.
+My headlamp, the only light drew colorful figures on the well beaten path as my feet bounced along towards the valley below.
 I could still see the stars lightly in the morning sky, knowing at any moment they would be washed out by the rising sun.
 The only sounds were those of my scuffling feet and the kicked stones that tossed around as I moved quickly along.

 Just beyond view I could see the walls of the Siq as the light reflected off of it.
 It is strange how much more imposing them seemed in the darkness.
 The world around me seemed to be only colored in black and white.
 As I looked at the walls my light could only reach other edges and not pierce the inky black interior.
 It appeared as if I was prepared to enter a void between two mountain sides.